-F ollow-Up A follow up visit will be scheduled with a member of Dr. Hugate and Dr. Ellman's team 10-14 days after your surgery.
-Please call centralized scheduling at 303-233-1223 if you don't have an appointment.
-Routine post-operative follow up appointments will be made 2 weeks, 6 weeks, and 3 month following surgery.
-We prefer to schedule these appointments on Thursdays in our Highlands Ranch office since Drs.
+- A follow up visit will be scheduled with a member of Dr. Hugate and Dr. Ellman's team 10-14 days after your surgery. - Please call centralized scheduling at 303-233-1223 if you don't have an appointment. - Routine post-operative follow up appointments will be made 2 weeks, 6 weeks, and 3 months following surgery. - We prefer to schedule these appointments on Thursdays in our Highlands Ranch office since Drs.
 Ellman and Hugate are both there.

-W hen should you Contact the Office You have a fever > 100.4 (a low grade temp is expected after surgery, but let us know if it gets this high!)
-You develop chills or sweats You have pus or increasing redness and warmth surrounding the incision sites You develop calf swelling or calf pain after surgery You experience any chest pain or difficulty of breathing
+When should you Contact the Office

+- You have a fever > 100.4 (a low grade temp is expected after surgery, but let us know if it gets this high!) - You develop chills or sweats - You have pus or increasing redness and warmth surrounding the incision sites - You develop calf swelling or calf pain after surgery - You experience any chest pain or difficulty of breathing